USEPA/TRACT/README.md

 field, this fingerprint could be used to re-link the images and the observation records, *as long as the images have not been altered in any way* (annotated, resized, etc.).

+## Copy Paste controls

+There are four copy / paste buttons below the image:

+`Copy` - this copies the current observation's data to the clipboard.

+`Paste` - this pastes the data previously copied to the clipboard with the `Copy` button into the current observation.

+`Paste+` - like `Paste`, but also advances to next observation.

+`Paste Prev.` - like paste, but copies data from the immediately previous observation, not the clipboard.
 ## Developer notes

 ```shell